First posted May 25, 2014. Updated July 10, 2015, 2014, 9:41 PM. (Español)

-For the investigations of the shootings of Osmar Hernandez and Carlos Mejia, Police Chief Kelly McMillin requested two additional reviews: by the FBI and by the Civil Rights Division of the US Department of Justice (DOJ).
+For the investigations of the shootings of Osmar Hernandez and Carlos Mejia, Police Chief Kelly McMillin also requested two additional reviews: by the FBI and by the Civil Rights Division of the US Department of Justice (DOJ).
 That's because he wants to provide extra assurance that the investigations were impartial.
-So after the DA reviews those cases, each will then go to the FBI and then to the DOJ.

 Why did the DA find the shooting of Angel Ruiz to be justified?